LSSTDESC/rail/docs/source/installation.rst

 Note that the Creation Module depends on pzflow, which has an optional GPU-compatible installation.
 For instructions, see the `pzflow Github repo <https://github.com/jfcrenshaw/pzflow/>`_.

 On some systems that are slightly out of date, e.g. an older version of python's `setuptools`, there can be some problems installing packages hosted on GitHub rather than PyPi.
-We recommend that you update your system; however, some users have still reported problems with installation of subpackages necessary for `FZBoost` and `bpz_lite`.
+We recommend that you update your system; however, some users have still reported problems with installation of subpackages necessary for `flexzboost` and `bpz_lite`.
 If this occurs, try the following procedure:

 Once you have installed RAIL, you can import the package (via `import rail`) in any of your scripts and notebooks.
 For examples demonstrating how to use the different pieces, see the notebooks in the `examples/` directory.